tomczyn/ellipse/README.md

 ### How to use it

-1. Create processor object with one of the extension functions on `ViewModel` on `CoroutineScope`:
+1. Create processor object with one of the extension functions on `ViewModel` or `CoroutineScope`:
   - `stateProcessor(...)`
   - `stateEffectProcessor(...)`
   - `effectProcessor(...)`